pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 * ✅ Convert all staked CAKE in flexible to fixed-term staking
 * ❌ Add CAKE to fixed-term staking if you have any CAKE in flexible staking

-We have multiple solutions coming in the future, but for now you can choose only one of them.
+We have multiple solutions coming in the future to allow users to use both flexible staking and fixed-term staking at the same time, but for now you can choose only one of them.

 ### What happens at the end of the lock duration?
 What is "After Burning"?